Spancil Hill: History

 Considine worked in Boston for two years or so before moving to California.
 In failing health, he wrote the poem in memory of the hometown he would not live to see again, and posted it to his young nephew in Ireland.
-Michael Considine died in California in 1873 at the age of twenty-three.
+Michael Considine trained as an accountant and died in California in 1873 at the age of 23, probably from TB.

 The rendition of the late singer/songwriter Robbie McMahon, who died in 2012 at the age of eighty-six, is widely regarded as the definitive version of Spancil Hill.

 The best known version of the song is that sung by the Dubliners and Christy Moore, which is highly abbreviated and makes a number of changes to the lyrics – for example renaming the protagonist "Johnny" instead of "Mike", and describing his love as daughter of a farmer instead of the local ranger.

 Lyrics

 The below version is the one sung by Robert McMahon which is considered to be closest to Michael Considine's original poem.